 How will Dhaka and other cities of Bangladesh cope with the influx of people and crowding in terms of residential and utilities infrastructure management?

-The United Nations Development Programme has a number of programs to protect the coastal zones and help the coastal communities of Bangladesh cope with climate change.
-These programs are explained in the movie and also provoke thought about the type and scale of response required.
+The United Nations Development Programme has several programs to protect the coastal zones and help the coastal communities of Bangladesh cope with climate change.
+These programs are explained in the movie and provoke thought about the type and scale of response required.